Meet the Team: Alan Burke, Director of Technology

 Alison: Speaking of Drupal, you’re founding chairperson of Drupal Ireland and you’re a regular on the DrupalCon circuit

 Alan: I love Drupal.
-That’s how I got started.
 However, I got a bit burnt out from going to conferences, and in particular DrupalCon.
-I felt it lost some of the edge it had in the early days, but because of the pandemic and I haven’t gone to a conference in a long time I am looking forward to the next in-person conference in September.
-I can’t handle remote conferences at all, which is ironic in that I work for a remote-first company, but I have spoken at two virtual DrupalCons and as an experience it’s not as great as being able to meet people in the flesh and just have a quick cup of coffee with them.
+I felt it lost some of the edge it had in the early days, but because of the pandemic I didn't go to an in-person conference for a long time.
+I have spoken at two virtual DrupalCons and as an experience it’s not as great as being able to meet people in the flesh and have a quick cup of coffee with them.
 You learn more about someone over a cup of coffee at a conference than you will in six months of reading courses; small little tips and tricks that steer you in the right direction for stuff you are working on or might be working on.
-I miss that.
-I look forward to getting back to that.
+I was happy when we got back to that.

 I like working from home.
-Everyone around here worked from home during the lockdown but it was forced on them, whereas I always planned to work from home.
 I built a house (just outside Athenry in County Galway) and designed it with an office in it, so working from home isn’t unusual for me.
-It’s how I intend to live, basically.
-On that side it’s been good, but I’d still like to meet people, meet a few clients a couple of times a month.
+I still like to meet people, meet a few clients a couple of times a month.

 A narrowly defined role isn’t there for a company like ours.
 We need to be nimble and agile, and people need to be able to play different roles within the company.